 During the drive you’ll want to take in the views on every corner – mountains, lochs, frolicking deer, but beware there are some tricky switchback roads.
 Although Kylesku and Durness are an hour from each other they give a complete Highlands experience.

 We recommend staying in the small fishing village of Kylesku on the stunning sea loch – Loch a’ Chàirn Bhàin.
 Stay in our old workplace The Kylesku Hotel or the Scandinavian style Kylesku Lodges.
 Make sure to take advantage of freshly caught seafood and the award-winning service.

 Cross over the photogenic Kylesku Bridge and drive up towards Durness.
 On the way stop at Handa Island (a nature reserve only accessible by boat) for a chance to see puffins perched on towering cliffs and sit on white sands.

-You have to make an effort to visit Balnakeil Craft Village to go to Cocoa Mountain where you will honestly get the most scrumptious hot chocolate of your life with the chocolate they make on site.
+You have to make an effort to visit Balnakeil Craft Village to go to Cocoa Mountain where you will honestly get the most scrumptious hot chocolate of your life with the chocolate they make on-site.
 There’s also a resident cat!

-Best Romantic Spot in Durness
+Romantic destinations: Best romantic spot in Durness

 Nothing says romance more than a climb down to a secret cave, carved by nature and Smoo Cave is that place.